daun/statamic-original-filename/README.md

 This addon stores the original filename of uploaded assets in their metadata, allowing later access even after Statamic has sanitized the filename for compatibility.
-Useful for allowing downloads with the original name or displaying the original name to editors.
+Useful for allowing downloads with the original name or using it as a worst-case alt text for images.

-- Filename as uploaded: `Long-Tailed Duck © Ray Hennessy.jpg`
+- Filename as uploaded: `Fauvette à tête noire © Jean Dupont.jpg`
-- Filename as sanitized: `long-tailed-duck-ray-hennessy.jpg`
+- Filename as sanitized: `fauvette-a-tete-noire-jean-dupont.jpg`
-- Original filename: `Long-Tailed Duck © Ray Hennessy`
+- Original filename: `Fauvette à tête noire © Jean Dupont`

 ## Installation